-The Board held seven regular meetings and no special meetings in 2021.
+The Board held seven regular meetings in 2021.
 Director attendance was 100% for each meeting.
 Dr. Arzac and Dr. Gale are retiring upon completion of their current terms of service and are not standing for re-election.
 Further information about the Board and its committees is provided below.